magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/blocks/integrations/converters/basic/import-uplink-converter-for-integration-type.md

 {% assign integrationType = include.integration-type | downcase %}
 {% assign integrationTypeCorrectName = include.integration-type-correct-name %}

-<br><b>Step 2: Import the Uplink converter into ThingsBoard</b>
+<br><b>Step 2: Import the Uplink converter into IoT Hub</b>

-After downloading the file with the Uplink converter configuration, import it into ThingsBoard:
+After downloading the file with the Uplink converter configuration, import it into IoT Hub:

 - Navigate to the "**Data converters**" page in the "**Integration center**" section.
 - Click the "**+**" icon in the top-right corner of the page and select "**Import converter**" from the drop-down menu.